marberts/sps/README.md

 ## References

-Beaumont, J.-F., and Patak, Z. (2012).
+Beaumont, J.-F. and Patak, Z. (2012).
 On the Generalized Bootstrap for Sample Surveys with Special Attention to Poisson Sampling.
 *International Statistical Review*, 80(1): 127-148.